|Elleste Solo MX40||40mcg||24 patches||£26.99|

 Elleste Solo is NOT a contraceptive.
 If you are under 50, or if it is less than 12 months since your last period, you may still need to use additional contraception to avoid pregnancy.
 Speak to your GP for advice.

 The treatment contains estradiol, a form of the female hormone oestrogen.
-During menopause, the level of oestrogen naturally produced by women decreases, causing symptoms such as hot flushes and sweats, irregular periods and mood swings.
-Menopause also causes a weakening of the bones, known as osteoporosis.
-It works by supplementing the natural levels of oestrogen in women, relieving symptoms of menopause and temporarily preventing osteoporosis.
+During menopause, the level of oestrogen naturally produced by the ovaries decreases, causing symptoms such as hot flushes and sweats, irregular periods, mood swings and reduced libido.
+Menopause can also cause a weakening of the bones, known as osteoporosis.
+HRT works by supplementing the natural levels of oestrogen in women, relieving symptoms of menopause and temporarily preventing osteoporosis.

-Increasing the level of oestrogen in the body also causes the womb lining to build up, which significantly increases the risk of endometrial cancer.
-Progesterone is the hormone responsible for countering the effect of oestrogen on the womb lining.
-Since it does not contain a progesterone synthetic, this treatment is only suitable for women who have had a hysterectomy, or who have a intrauterine system (IUS), or mirena coil fitted.
+Increasing the level of oestrogen in the body causes the womb lining to thicken, which significantly increases the risk of endometrial cancer.
+Therefore this oestrogen-only HRT preparation is only suitable for women who have had a hysterectomy, or who have a Mirena intrauterine system (IUS) fitted.